 If you rely on home care services, avoid going home over a weekend if you can do that services are in place immediately.

-Check with the hospital pharmacy that you will be given enough medication for when you get home.
+Check with the ward staff that you will be given enough medication for when you get home.
 This is especially important if your medications have been changed during your stay in hospital, as you may not have stocks of this medication in the right doses at home.

 Follow up care may include visits from community nurses and therapists.
 If you are concerned about arrangements for going home after a hospital stay, you may be able to speak to a hospital social worker.
 It is also worth thinking about how you will get to follow up hospital appointments if your mobility needs have changed – if you are unable to drive for a period of time, for example.